 In the summer of 2016 I ate my fourth and final meal at restaurant Noma in Strandgade 93 in Copenhagen.
-Hedda joined me for the lunch – her first time there – on a sunny and warm September day in the Danish capital.
+We went for lunch on a sunny and warm September day in the Danish capital.
 As always, the welcome committee awaited us outside as we arrived on our rented bikes and parked outside Strandgade 93 one last time.
 On this particular day, it was the front of house team leader Katherine Bont and restaurant manager James Spreadbury.
 My two favorite Australians in the whole world!

 My Last Meal at Noma